 Greek πολλοί polloi, many + Greek ἄκανθα akantha, a thorn + κεφάλι kephalē, head; hence "many thorns on the head".
 Commonly captured in Gastineau Guiding's European green crab monitoring crab pots, this is one amazing fish.
 Ranging from 20 to 45 cm in length, the body is a dark olive green but most exhibit some striping of yellow and cream to white on the pectoral fins.
 The head dominates the body and the mouth covers the entire width of the head and can open to mammoth proportions.
 The eyes are large in proportion to the body and located near the crest of the head but stick out in a bulbous fashion reminiscent of many recent car headlight lenses!
 What is most remarkable out this fish are the several spines along the trailing edge of the very bony gill plates (preopercular bone) that give the fish is specific epithet.
 With a fabric mesh net, it is difficult to extricate the fish from the pot as the spines grab and wrap the mesh around them.
 In a metal mesh pot, they come out very easily.

-Order Salmoniformes Bleeker, 1859 salmon, trout, char, freshwater whitefish, grayling

-The order has but one family.
+When I reach in to remove them, I place my thumb and middle finger into the gills from the rear so as to avoid the spines (yet they get me at least a third of the time!).
+As I chase them around the pot with my hand, I'm always amazed at their "drumming", the creation of a vibration including a sound that I can fell and just barely hear.
+Some sculpin are known to "grunt", but this sound is much more like what I feel and see with the bluestripe grunts I catch in the Gulf of Mexico off Florida's west coast.
+Mostly head, I'm often asked if they are edible, to which Captain Annette Smith says, "yes".
+I've not eaten one as there is just not much there to eat, even on the larger fish.
+This fish really lives up to its scientific name as the head is extremely slimy and the gill plates full of spines!
+Order Salmoniformes Bleeker, 1859 salmon, trout, char, freshwater whitefish, grayling The order has but one family.